myokoym/mireru/README.md

     $ mireru [OPTION]...
 [FILE]...

-If no argument, then search current directory.
+If no argument, then open the current directory.

 ### Options